For-peace-97/learngit/readme.txt

-Git is a version contiol system.
+Git is a distributed version contiol system.
 Git is free software.